NengjieQu/Markdown/content/about.md

 ## What I'm interested in

 - Human-computer interaction
-- Physical computing
+- UX design
 - AI and design
-- Product Design
+- Product design

 ## Say hello